rtCamp/Frappe-Manager/docs/deploy/transports.md

 Shell default syntax like `${FM_ACTION_TOKEN:-fallback}` is refused rather than passed through, since silently forwarding it would look like it worked.
 The expanded result is written to a mode-600 file and fm is given the path, so the secret never appears in a command line where other processes could read it.

 This is a CI-layer feature, not a config-file feature: fm itself does not expand these.
 Doing it at load time would write the plaintext straight back out, because `export_to_toml` builds from the model and normal operation rewrites `bench_config.toml` from dozens of call sites.
-The one exception predates it and is narrower: `[registry].username` and `password` are env-substituted by fm itself, at the moment of `docker login`, so nothing expanded is ever persisted.

 Set `platform` when the runner and the server differ in architecture, since nothing detects the target for you.
 Set `ssh-known-hosts` to pin the host key; left empty the action falls back to `ssh-keyscan`, which trusts whatever answers on the first connection.